 Please keep yourself abreast of developments at our school by regularly checking our website.
-The Home Page is updated with a list of events each week, and the School Newsletter can be downloaded monthly.
+The Home Page is updated with a list of events each week.
+The link to our official Facebook Page can be found at the bottom of the school website.
+The Facebook Page is regularly updated and designed to inform parents of key events happening at school.